 Frugal Living: The Travel Bonus Episode

-In this bonus episode of the Frugal Living podcast, host Jim Markus talks with Mark Jackson about returning to travel and how to do it frugally.
-You can listen to the Frugal Living Podcast on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.
+In this bonus episode of Frugal Living, host Jim Markus talks with Mark Jackson about returning to travel and how to do it frugally.
+You can listen to Frugal Living with Jim Markus on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.

 As COVID restrictions lift, more people are ready to take vacations again.
 The travel landscape looks a lot different than it did in years past.
 In this episode, Jim talks with Mark about navigating the summer travel season and changes you can expect to see to old travel reward programs.
 Plus read a transcript from this week’s episode below.